by Tracy Brighten September 2013

-Birders aren’t a weird species huddled in hides, but people who care.
+Birders aren’t a weird species huddled in hides; they’re people who care.
 Cast your vote and tweet your friends – “birds are cool”.
 We can join wildlife conservation groups – ‘Kiwis for Kiwi’ website is full of information for volunteers, pet owners, hunters and more.[xviii]
 We can show our children how to tread softly in nature, how to watch, listen and care.
-DOC’s website has video clips to inform and inspire tomorrow’s conservationists. [xix] We can set up a feeding table, especially in winter, and a bird bath is a lifeline in summer.
+DOC’s website has video clips to inform and inspire tomorrow’s conservationists. [xix] We can set up a feeding table, especially in winter, and a birdbath is a lifeline in summer.
 We can extend our love for pets to the wildlife in our back yards, on our farmland, in our countryside.

 Birds are beautiful.
 Grab your coat, grab your binoculars, grab your children and get out into the bush.
 Take your time.
 Stop, look, and listen.
-Hear the woosh of the kereru in the tree tops or the tui’s melancholic notes.
+Hear the whoosh of the kereru in the treetops or the tui’s melancholic notes.
 See the fantail flitting back and forth or the blackbird foraging on the floor.
-Even in the largest cities you’re never far from nature in New Zealand.
+Even in the largest cities, you’re never far from nature in New Zealand.
 Open your eyes to our country’s amazing birds and let their songs into your heart.

 [ii] Woodley, Keith.
 (2009).
 Godwits – Long haul champions.
 Auckland: The Penguin Group.